 Classroom programs and field trips are also offered to schools and groups in the watershed area and to communities which receive water from Quabbin.
 Topics range from water quality, water awareness, watersheds, natural history and Quabbin area history.

-Groups visiting Quabbin Reservoir are welcome to stop at the Visitor Center for an introduction to Quabbin by DCR staff.
-This includes:
+Individuals and small groups visiting Quabbin Reservoir are welcome to stop at the Visitor Center for an introduction to Quabbin by DCR staff.
+Information available includes:

-More extensive programs on Quabbin history and the bald eagle restoration program are also available.
+Groups may also plan ahead and make a reservation for more extensive programs that cover the topics listed above as well as other subjects, such as the bald eagle restoration program.
 Group size is limited and program reservations must be made well in advance of the anticipated date.

 The Quabbin Interpretive staff offers teacher workshops on: